sb2nov/mac-setup/MyySQL/README.md

 (Use `exit` to quit the MySQL shell)

 **Note**: By default, the MySQL user `root` has no password.
 It doesn't really matter for a local development database.
-If you wish to change it though, you can use `$ mysqladmin -u root password 'new-password'`.
+If you wish to change it though, you can use `mysqladmin -u root password 'new-password'`.

 ## GUI Tool